Languages of the United States: American Sign Language

-Hawai'i Sign Language
+Hawaiʻi Sign Language

-Hawaii Sign Language is moribund with only a handful of speakers on O'ahu, Lana'i, Kaua'i and possibly Ni'ihau.
+Hawaiʻi Sign Language is moribund with only a handful of speakers on Oʻahu, Lānaʻi, Kauaʻi and possibly Niʻihau.
 Some of these speakers may actually be speaking a creolized version of HSL and ASL, however; research is slow-going.
-The language was once called Hawai'i Pidgin Sign Language, as many people thought it was a derivative of ASL, but it was discovered to be a separate language altogether.
+The language was once called Hawaiʻi Pidgin Sign Language, as many people thought it was a derivative of ASL, but it was discovered to be a separate language altogether.

 Plains Sign Talk

 Once a trade pidgin and the most far-reaching sign language in North America, Plains Sign Talk or Plains Sign Language is now critically endangered with an unknown number of speakers.